University of Amsterdam

 Molenaar, D. & Verhelst, N.D.
 (2007).
 Accounting for non-normality in latent regression models using a cumulative normal selection function.
 Measurement and Research Department Reports, 3.
 Arnhem: Cito.
 PDF

-Molenaar, D. (forthcoming).
+Molenaar, D. (2023).
 A factor analysis approach to item-level change score reliability.
 In: A. van der Ark, W. Emons, & R. Meijer (Eds.), Practical measurement: Essays on Contemporary Psychometrics.
-Springer
+Springer.
+LINK

 Murray, A.L., Booth, T. & Molenaar, D. (2016).
 When middle really means "top" or "bottom": An analysis the 16PF5 using Bock’s nominal response model.
 Journal of Personality Assesment, 98, 319-331.
 PDF